 The awarded money will go towards operating costs and continuing to keep the venues COVID-secure.
 Plus, with more arts and culture being curated online, the venues will look at more dynamic, digital offerings alongside smaller, socially-distanced community events and performances in late 2020 and into 2021.

 Enfield Council’s Deputy Leader, Cllr Ian Barnes, said: “We are delighted that this essential lifeline has been given to our cultural gems across the borough.
-The pandemic has been an incredibly damaging time for the Arts & Culture and the funding will go some way in the short term, but we will continue to lobby the government to further support our venues through this difficult period.
+The pandemic has been an incredibly damaging time for the Arts and Culture and the funding will go some way in the short term, but we will continue to lobby the government to further support our venues through this difficult period.

 “In the meantime, Enfield Council officers have done a superb job of making the venues as safe as possible for visitors.
 There are no other venues of sufficient size or capabilities in Enfield to undertake such a broad programme of activities and events.
 It is therefore imperative that we support culture in Enfield which will in turn enrich the borough for our residents, create jobs, support livelihoods and empower communities.”